Careers

 - Maintain a working knowledge of school policies and procedures: earthquake and evacuation procedures, proper documentation of children's injuries, location and use of first aid kit

 This is a part-time, non-exempt, hourly position.
 Benefits include San Francisco Sick Paid Sick Leave and San Francisco Health Care Ordinance.
-Holidays are not paid.
-This position does not continue through the summer break.
+This position does not continue through the Summer break.
+Holidays are unpaid.

 - Be able to occasionally lift up to 30 lbs.